 Construction vehicle fire

 Construction vehicles catch fire often, especially in a large city like New York.
-These accidents can cause serious injuries to those nearby as well as extensive property damage.
+These accidents can cause serious injuries to those nearby and extensive property damage.

 Welding accidents

 Welding accidents can cause severe injuries because there is usually a flame involved.
-They can also lead to damage of property around the accident scene.
+They can also damage property around the accident scene.

 Industrial fires